dosht/FCND-Controls-CPP/Writeup.md

 # Project: Building a Controller

 I started by implementing the python controller [link](https://github.com/dosht/FCND-Controls/blob/master/controls_flyer.py) and then moved all control code to the C++ controller.
+I tested the controlers in this sequence: (motoros commands, body rate controler and roll-pitch controller), then yaw controller, then altitude contoller and lateral controller, and then I added the integeral term to the altitude contoller to mass error in scnario 4, and finally I spend good time tuning parameteres and test between all scenarios.
+I found when I keep the ratio between related parameters, it could converge easily to the good set of parameters e.g. `kpPosZ, kdPosZ, kiPosZ` or `kpPosXY, kdPosXY`.
+The lowers level params like `kpBank` and `kpPQR`, I didn't need to tune a lot after passing the attitude scenario.

 ### Controller Video